Melbourne’s Best Drama Classes For Kids

 For more information visit Stage School Australia.

-5. National Theatre Drama School
+4. The National Drama School

 National Theatre Drama School

-There are multiple classes available at the National Theatre Drama School.
+There are multiple classes available at The National Drama School.
 You might prefer Saturday or after school to suit your child’s schedule best and during school holidays there are always intensive programs to try.
 Some children have their sights on-stage performance, others dream about the big screen.
 This program has classes that cater for both acting streams, as well as musical theatre.

-For post-high school and for mature age students, the National Theatre operates a full-time and part-time drama school, too.
+For post-high school and for mature-age students, the National Theatre operates a full-time and part-time drama school, too.

-7. NIDA
+5. NIDA

 NIDA